 Further, the monetisation of the subsistence sector will also help in raising the volume of sav-ings.
-Monetisation will bring this sector in contact with the financial institutions such as commercial and cooperative banks and insurance companies.
+Monetisation will bring this sector in contact with Introduction to Money the financial institutions such as commercial and cooperative banks and insurance companies.